 Academic writing tasks can be a real headache for most high school and college students.
-When initially receiving the task of writing a compare and contrast essay, the student will probably assume that the assignment will be a pushover.
+When initially receiving the task of writing a compare and contrast essay, the essay writer will probably assume that the assignment will be a pushover.
 However, when they start, things turn out to be not as simple as once imagined.
 Like many other academic assignments, a compare and contrast essay must correspond to a certain structure and have a coordinated plan.
 Besides, this type of paper is a little different from other types of essays because it requires an ability to compare facts, highlighting the contrasting things, and must show student’s skills in information analysis.
 Thus, in order to write an authentic and good essay, you must have certain skills.
 In this article, we want to teach you some of them.
+Still unclear?
+Just say write my essay for me and let us help you!

 First, we shall understand how to start a compare and contrast essay